 6.4 Reexamination and IPR.
 Should any Patent be challenged in reexamination, or should a declaratory judgment action be filed with respect to such Patent, the Parties will promptly meet and confer and decide how to proceed.
 Should either Party receive notice or learn of a third party's intent to challenge any Patent, in any pertinent tribunal, that Party shall similarly promptly advise the other Party and the Parties shall meet and confer and determine how to proceed.
 This Agreement shall not be interpreted so as to require either Party to take any action to participate in or engage in any such action or proceeding.

 6.5 Inventergy Patenting Expenses.
-For avoidance of doubt, any Inventergy disbursements or contributions to patenting, other than by way of the Advance Payments referenced above, are to be considered elective only on the part of Inventergy; nothing herein shall require Inventergy to reimburse Lopoco for or contribute any funds to any patenting expense of Lopoco.
+For avoidance of doubt, any Inventergy disbursements or contributions to patenting, other than by way of the Advance Payments referenced above, are to be considered elective on the part of Inventergy; nothing herein shall require Inventergy to reimburse Lopoco for or contribute any funds to any patenting expense of Lopoco.

 7. CONFIDENTIAL INFORMATION